shahwaizse/diss-pass/README.md

 Looking Glass is a nice tool which on the surface seems to solve my single-monitor woes. have to dig more though

-UPDATE 4: GPU has been passed through but drivers won't install without breaking
+UPDATE 4: GPU has been passed through less goooo

 ![image](https://github.com/shahwaizse/lwm-triforce/assets/64956185/330e7585-30c8-4b40-8c29-357e290eeeb3)

+Update 5: I keep getting the accursed Code 43 error which could mean a million different things and honestly I know what I must do but I don't know if I have the strength to do it.